Trading Education Center

 Lower Liquidity

-Fewer participants can lead to wider bid-ask spreads and price gaps.
+Fewer participants = wider bid-ask spreads and potential price gaps.
+Large orders may not fill completely.

 Higher Volatility

-News events can cause dramatic price movements with limited liquidity.
+News events cause dramatic movements with limited market depth.
+Flash crashes are more common in thin markets.

 Execution Challenges